400+ Products Compared

 Sensodyne Pronamel Intensive Enamel Repair Toothpaste (2.3 oz)

-Most people with enamel erosion or sensitivity who want the most clinically supported OTC enamel toothpaste
+Most people with enamel erosion or sensitivity who want a fluoride-based enamel toothpaste with sensitivity support

 4.7